-In particular, Fuhu owed Foxconn, a Chinese hardware manufacturer, between $60 million to $110 million.
-The Chinese giant had previously already demanded from Fuhu to restrict its operations costs but little was done on that front.
-Suddenly the company just decided to stop backing up Fuhu and everything fell apart for the private U.S. based company.
+In particular, Fuhu owed Foxconn, a Chinese hardware manufacturer, between $60 to $110 million.
+The Chinese giant had previously already demanded from Fuhu to restrict its operational costs but little was done on that front.
+Suddenly, the company just decided to stop backing up Fuhu and everything fell apart for the private U.S. based company.

 Later, Mattel purchased Fuhu’s assets for just $21.5 million.
 Fuhu’s CEO, Robb Fujioka, still hopes to come back with alternative ideas that will revolutionize the world and seems to have considered Fuhu’s faith as an experience every major entrepreneur faces at some point in their career.